 Benefits of CBD

 The current wave of research into CBD is discovering more and more positive effects.
-It has quickly become one of the most promising medicinal supplements available to patients.
+It has quickly become one of the most promising supplements available to consumers.

 Side Effects of CBD

 There are, however, some minimal side effects of CBD oil.
 It is a chemical that is well tolerated in the majority of patients and it is essentially impossible to overdose on.

 There has never been a single fatal overdose from CBD ever reported.

 Furthermore, the side effects of CBD are far outweighed by the benefits.
 View more info.

 - A change in mood and/or emotional state (restlessness and/or agitation)